jan-kreischer/UZH_ML4NLP/Project-05/README.md

 |gchhablani/bert-base-cased-finetuned-sst2|	0.8555|	0.855461|	0.8555|
 |roberta-base|	0.8825|	0.882499|	0.8825|

+**Conclusion**
-Besides the model 5, "siebert/sentiment-roberta-large-english", which is fine-tuned on a large dataset, we found that the prediction accuracy of Model 4, the "roberta-base", has increased the most and reached the highest(0.88).
-The reasons for this is that, comparied to the BERT model that model 1, 2 and 3 based on,  the RoBERTa is pre-trained longer and with bigger batches and more data and longer sequence.
-Although we can't tell their removing the next sentence prediction objective enhances the model, their using a dynamical masking pattern definitely helps.
+Besides the model 5, "siebert/sentiment-roberta-large-english", which is fine-tuned on a large dataset, we found that the prediction accuracy of Model 4, the "roberta-base", increased the most and achieved the best performance (micro and macro f1 approx 0.88).
+Compared to BERT, which is the base model of our models 1, 2 and 3, the RoBERTa is pre-trained longer and with bigger batches and more data and longer sequence.
+We can't tell if them removing the next sentence prediction objective significantly enhanced the model.
+The use of a dynamical masking pattern definitely helps.